-VMS duration and severity are known to differ by race and ethnicity.
-However, no studies included in our review reported on treatment effects by race and ethnicity.
-The difference in efficacy findings between the 30 mg fezolinetant dose among Asian populations (Moonlight trial) and predominantly non-Asian populations (Skylight trials) raises the potential that such differences may exist.
+VMS duration and severity are known to differ by race and ethnicity.3 In the pooled Skylight 1 and 2 trials, Black women had numerically higher VMS frequency at baseline.
+There was no differential treatment effect for fezolinetant 45 mg for Black and non-Black women for VMS frequency nor severity at week 12.91, although differences were seen in the 30 mg groups (significant improvement only in non-Black women).91 However, these analyses were likely not powered to detect differences and thus it remains unclear whether there are different treatment effects for Black women.
+In addition, the difference in efficacy findings between the 30 mg fezolinetant dose among Asian populations (Moonlight trial) and predominantly non-Asian populations (Skylight trials) raises the potential that such differences may exist.